Coexistence of competing first passage percolation on hyperbolic graphs: Preliminaries

+A standard interpretation of FPP is that of a \emph{random metric} on $G$, in fact one can define the new distance $d_{\operatorname{FPP}}$ as $d_{\operatorname{FPP}}(x,y):=T(x\to y)$.
 In this way one can think of FPP as a process ``spreading'' in time, in the sense that at time $T=0$ the set of vertices ``occupied'' by the process consists only of the starting vertex.
 Inductively, this set will grow and for all times $T>0$ the set of vertices occupied by the process consists of all vertices at $d_{\operatorname{FPP}}$-distance at most $T$ from the starting vertex.
+We point out, however, that by the definition of the model, the (random) metric structure induced by FPP is lost whenever $\lambda\neq 1$, which reminds the behavior of other FPP-based competition models, such as the Richardson model with unequal rates and chase-escape.